-Cluster headaches are uncommon but very severe, and they occur five times more often in men than women.
+Cluster headaches are uncommon but very severe headaches, and they occur five times more often in men than women.
 Although anyone can get cluster headaches, the typical patient is a middle-aged man with a history of smoking.

 The problem gets its name because the headaches tend to come in clusters, with one to eight headaches a day during a one- to three-month period every year or two, often at the same time of year.
 The pain always strikes one side of the head and is very severe.
 The eye on the painful side is red and watery, the eyelid may droop, and the nose runs or is blocked.
 The attack starts abruptly and lasts for 30 to 60 minutes.
 Most sufferers become restless and agitated during the attack; unable to sit still, they pace, jog in place, or beat their head against a wall.
 Nausea and sensitivity to light and sound may accompany the pain.